deepchecks/deepchecks/docs/source/nlp/usage_guides/nlp_embeddings.rst

 Embeddings are usually extracted from the one of the final layers of a trained neural network model.
-This model can either be a model that was trained on the specific task at hand (e.g. sentiment analysis), or a model that was trained on a different task, but is known to be good at extracting embeddings (e.g. BERT).
+This model can either be a model that was trained on the specific task at hand (e.g. sentiment analysis), or a model that was trained on a different task, but is known to be good at extracting embeddings (e.g. GPT).

 What Are Embeddings Used For?